rawitat/gtypist_lessons/programming_quotes.typ

  :their own language of choice.

 *:L1_20
-I:Robert Floyd, Turing Award Lecture, 1979
-S:Although my own previous enthusiasm has been for syntactically rich languages, :like the Algol family, I now see clearly and concretely the force of Minsky's :1970 Turing Lecture, in which he argued that Lisp's uniformity of structure
+I:[20] Robert Floyd, Turing Award Lecture, 1979 S:Although my own previous enthusiasm has been for syntactically rich languages, :like the Algol family, I now see clearly and concretely the force of Minsky's :1970 Turing Lecture, in which he argued that Lisp's uniformity of structure